Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 Conversely, assume that an action of $\Gamma$ by orientation-preserving homeomorphism of the real line preserves a Radon measure $\nu$.
-Then there is a translation-number homomorphism $\tau_\nu \!: \Gamma \to (\mathbb{R},+)$ defined by $\tau_\nu(g) := \nu ([y,g(y)) )$.
+Then there is a translation number homomorphism $\tau_\nu \!: \Gamma \to (\mathbb{R},+)$ defined by $\tau_\nu(g) := \nu ([y,g(y)) )$.
 (Recall that the value is independent of $y$, due to invariance.)
 We claim that $\ker (\tau_\nu)$ is a convex subgroup for any left-order induced from the action.
-Indeed, let $x \in \mathbb{R}$ be the first reference point for inducing such a left-order on $\Gamma$ ({\em c.f.} \S \ref{general-3}).
+Indeed, let $x \in \mathbb{R}$ be the first reference point for inducing such a left-order on $\Gamma$ (see \S \ref{general-3}).
 On the one hand, if $x$ lies in the support of $\nu$, then $\ker (\tau_\nu)$ coincides with the stabilizer of $x$, hence it is a convex subgroup.
 On the other hand, if $x$ does not belong to the support of $\nu$, let $I$ be the connected component of the complement of the support of $\nu$ containing $x$.
-At least one endpoint of $I$ is finite, which easily allows to show that for each $g \in \Gamma$, either $g (I) \cap I$ is empty or coincides with $I$.
-It follows from this that the stabilizer of $I$ is a convex subgroup of $\Gamma$ that coincides with $\ker (\tau_\nu)$.
+At least one endpoint of $I$ is finite, which easily allows us to show that for each $g \in \Gamma$, either $g (I) \cap I$ is empty or coincides with $I$.
+It follows that the stabilizer of $I$ is a convex subgroup of $\Gamma$ that coincides with $\ker (\tau_\nu)$.